Here are some of my better photographs by subject

 ABOUT – In the seventies I started to learn how to fly at Biggin Hill, but the money run out before I got my PPL.
 The in 1988 when I was running National Rescue, I accomplished my first aircraft recovery, when we rescued the Brooklands Vickers Varsity leading to many more in the following years.
 This has meant I have had may opportunities to photograph interesting aircraft and so here are a few of them.

-ABOUT – Back when I wa still at school, because of my interest in photography (inherited from Dad) I was one of a few people with a camera and I soon realised I had the ability to take good 'Portrait' photographs, that over the years (along with the Sun newspaper) kindled an interest in perfecting the art of Glamour Photography.
-When I meet my future wife in the early eighties it was clear to me, she was naturally Glamours, and so made a perfect subject to work with.
-Below is a small sample of my work with her, plus a couple of other models.
+ABOUT - Back at school in the sixties, my love of photography (inherited from Dad) meant I was one of the few people with a camera.
+I quickly realised I had an eye for strong portraits, and, over time, that grew into me adding a passion for glamour work, to my already established interest in photography (perhaps with some help from the Sun newspaper).
+When I met my future wife in the early eighties, I knew instantly she was a natural glamour model and a perfect subject to work with.
+Below is a small sample of my work with her, plus a couple of the other models I have worked with.

 ABOUT – My company National Rescue opened a new depot at Brooklands in February 1984 and soon after that I was approached by the still being formed Brooklands Museum to see if we could recover the ‘odd thing’ for them.
 Over the last forty plus years those odd things ranged from a few bombs to some fifty plus complete or partial aircraft.
 In fact, there are very few major exhibits at Brookland I have not be involved with in some way as a volunteer.